Why OJPC exists and what we do

-- Substantially and safely reduce the size and racial disparity of the prison population.
-This strategy plank includes our Women’s Project, as well as research, legislative and policy advocacy, collaboration with community organizers, and possibly litigation to directly remedy Ohio’s prison overcrowding crisis.
+- Substantially and safely reduce the size and racial disparity of the prison population –includes our Women’s Project and Beyond Guilt, legislative and policy advocacy, community-organizing collaboration, and litigation to directly remedy Ohio’s prison overcrowding crisis.

-- Expand the freedom of people with criminal records to participate fully in their communities.
-This strategy plank encompasses our Second Chance Community Legal Clinics and Classes, our CIVICC database, and legislative and policy advocacy to improve reentry in Ohio.
+- Expand the freedom of people with criminal records to participate fully in their communities — encompasses our Second Chance Community Legal Clinics, our work with Survivors of Human Trafficking, our CIVICC database, and legislative and policy advocacy to improve reentry in Ohio.

-- Protect the human rights and dignity of incarcerated people.
-This strategy plank contains all of our individual and class-action litigation to protect incarcerated people, policy efforts to limit the use of the death penalty, litigation on voting rights for certain jailed people, and our Constitutional Litigation Clinic (for 3L students from nearby law schools).
+- Protect the human rights and dignity of incarcerated people – incorporates individual and class action advocacy and litigation to protect the constitutional human rights of incarcerated people, policy efforts to limit the use of the death penalty, and protection of voting rights for jailed people

-We invite you to join our team this summer!
+We invite you to join our team next summer!

 What our interns do

-Each summer, talented students from law and undergraduate schools nationwide are accepted into OJPC’s summer internship program.
-Our program will run from May 29th through August 3rd.
+We are seeking 6 talented law students from law schools nationwide to join OJPC’s summer internship program.
+Our program will run from May 26th through July 31st

 Our internships are unpaid.
 However, we will readily assist in any application for funding or externship credit to support our students’ work during the summer.